jichengyue/Rulez/README.md

 bundle install
 ```

-You can choose to use the full install option or to install each component apart.
+You can use the "full install" option or you can install each component one by one.

 * Full install